sindhujamadabushi/OPUS-VFL/README.md

 > If you're running baselines like `vanilla`, `vfl_czofo`, `bpf`, or `sdg`, please check their corresponding `run_*.py` files in the same folder.
 > Each baseline defines its own learning rates, batch size, and other settings **at the top of the script**.

+### Hyperparameter Tuning Notes

+We primarily used manual tuning to select hyperparameters across all settings.
+For a few challenging cases, we used [Optuna](https://optuna.org) to guide the initial search, followed by further manual refinement.

+- **Manual Tuning**:
+  - Started with a learning rate of **0.01**
+  - Gradually reduced it based on model behavior
+  - Final values were chosen when the model showed stable training and reasonable validation performance.

+- **Optuna-Aided Tuning** (used selectively):
+  - Search space:
+    - Top model LR: 1e-2 to 1e-6
+    - Org model LR: 1e-2 to 1e-6
+    - Batch size: {64, 128, 256, 512, 1024}
+  - Objective: Maximize validation accuracy
+  - Trials: 100 per setting
+  - Resulting values were further manually adjusted if needed

+All final hyperparameters are hardcoded in the corresponding `run_*.py` scripts for full reproducibility.

 ### Randomness and Reproducibility

-We used fixed random seeds **during initial tuning and development** to ensure reproducibility while selecting stable hyperparameters.
+We used fixed random seeds during initial tuning and development while selecting stable hyperparameters.
 Specifically, we set seeds for:

 - Python `random`